 |Name of the Director ||Director remuneration (Rs.
 Lacs) ||Median employee's remuneration (Rs.
 Lacs) ||Ratio |

-b) The percentage increase/ (decrease) in the median remuneration of employees in theFinancial Year: 10.52%
+b) The percentage increase/ (decrease) in the median remuneration of employees in theFinancial Year: 60.77%

 c) The number of permanent employees (Management staff) on the rolls of company: 691

 d) If remuneration is as per the remuneration policy of the company: Yes

 31. Significant and Material orders passed by the Regulators or Courts

 There are no significant material orders passed by the Regulators / Courts which wouldimpact the going concern status of the Company and its future operations.